OSGeo/gdal/doc/source/development/rfc/rfc103_schema_open_option.rst

 The option will be used to specify the schema in the form of a JSON document (or a path to a JSON file).

+The schema document will not need to to contain a definition for every field and it will allow partial overrides of the auto-detected fields types.

 The structure of the JSON document will be similar to the one produced by the `ogrinfo -json` command with the notable exception that (for the scope of this RFC) only the type of the fields will be considered: